Dr. John N. Tyson Jr.

 After completing his educational training, Tyson entered into ministry, serving in New Braunfels and Belton, Texas.
 He then combined his two professional interests in Lubbock, Texas, where he served as chair of the Department of Biblical Literature at Texas Tech University and as campus minister for the Broadway Church of Christ.

 In 1989, his love for Christian education and for ACU called him back to Abilene, where he began serving as executive assistant to the president.
-He was fortunate to serve under two respected and long-term presidents: President John Stevens and President Royce Money.
+He was fortunate to serve under two respected and long-term presidents: Dr. William J. Teague and Dr. Royce Money.
 In this role as executive assistant, he established and directed the university’s strategic vision and long-range planning program.

 Believing in Tyson’s strategic and visionary capabilities, Money asked Tyson to move into ACU’s Development Office, where he served for the next 16 years.
 When in 2010 he stepped down as vice president of development, his record of accomplishment for ACU was notable.
 He directed fundraising campaigns securing more than $330 million in philanthropic gifts and commitments to ACU.
 He directed the ACU Centennial Celebration; established the Madagascar Presidential Scholars Program with President Marc Ravalomanana of the Republic of Madagascar; met with Ye Ziao Wen, director-general of state administration for religion for the Republic of China, opening doors to recruit Chinese students to ACU; tripled alumni giving percentage and total donor base; produced major concerts and ceremonies; and won various CASE, Emmy and Telly awards.